 Twigs are more reddish-brown with sharp pointed buds.
 The plant can be a large shrub or grow into tree size of up to 15 feet high with a crooked trunk and stiff lateral branches forming a spreading crown.
-The American Champion plum (in Fairfax County, VA) is 18 feet high and 3.8 feet in diameter (per U.S. Forest Service).
+The American Champion plum as of 2017 (in Cape Elizabeth ME) is 25 feet high and 84 inches in circumference.

 Leaves are alternate, stalked, an elongated oval with a tapering tip, have sharply toothed margins, sometimes double toothed.

 Flowering stems are usually grayish and scaly with age.
 Older flowering stems also have short twigs, marked with scars or small buds and with thorn-like tips.
 Horizontal lenticels are visible.
 Older bark has irregular ridges and exfoliated patches.